jgitver/gradle-jgitver-plugin/README.md

 Total time: 5.769 secs
 ```

-#### Before 0.2.0

-In order to know the current version of your project, just print out the version in a task looking like the following:
+Before 0.2.0, in order to know the current version of your project, just print out the version in a task looking like the following:

 ```
 task version {